kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 <<[UNRESOLVED]>>

 The mode key names are open to discussion.
-In particular, I'm not satisfied that `allow` and `audit/warn` carry slightly different meanings:
+@tallclair is not satisfied that `allow` and `audit/warn` carry slightly different meanings:

 - `allow` means "allow pods meeting this profile level & below" (i.e. deny above)
 - `audit` and `warn` mean "audit/warn on pods exceeding this profile level" (i.e. audit/warn above)